ThomasFraserDev/2048/README.md

 [![Node.js](https://img.shields.io/badge/Node.js-18%2B-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)](https://nodejs.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)](./LICENSE)

-An implementation of the 2048 game, built with React, Vite and Tailwind CSS.
-Features multiple game modes, themes, modifiers and advanced stats.
+An implementation of the 2048 game, with more in depth stats and modes/modifiers.
+The standard game is played on a 4x4 board, starting with two randomly placed tiles and more generated after each move.
+Merge two tiles with the same number into one to increase your score, and the game ends when no more moves are possible.
+This project was built with React, Vite and Tailwind CSS and features multiple game modes, themes, modifiers and advanced stats.

 ## Screenshots

 <div style="display: flex; flex-wrap: wrap; gap: 2rem; justify-content: center;">
 <img width="500" alt="Tropical theme limitless screenshot" src="https://github.com/user-attachments/assets/3bf551db-17c1-43cd-bbb1-c6dcb951ad8c" />
 <img width="500" alt="Christmas theme limited screenshot" src="https://github.com/user-attachments/assets/5ffb6f5b-78e0-45b9-89c0-8c66df11c8b3" />
 <img width="500" alt="Default theme timed screenshot" src="https://github.com/user-attachments/assets/e4ac577a-35d1-4b09-bbab-17fb66478bb5" />
 </div>

-## Game Flow
+## How to play

 1. Use the arrow keys to shift the tiles on the board
 2. Tiles with the same value will merge when they collide, increasing score